-- Add fish sauce, tamarind juice, and lime juice, adding the squeezed lime skin into the mortar as well for extra lime fragrance.
+- Add fish sauce, tamarind paste, and lime juice, adding the squeezed lime skin into the mortar as well for extra lime fragrance.
 Stir with a large spoon to mix and dissolve the sugar.

 - Add shredded papaya and tomatoes, and mix using the pound-and-flip method as shown in the video @8:40.
 Once everything looks well mixed and the tomatoes are just slightly crushed, it's done!

 - Plate and sprinkle with the remaining peanuts (I forgot to do this in the video!).

 - For a truly classic Northeastern Thai meal, serve with sticky rice and the ultimate BBQ chicken